 About Cemetery of the Good Shepherd

 The Cemetery of the Good Shepherd has its earliest roots in the Civil War era as the cemetery for Zoar United Methodist Church.
-The church was organized circa 1861 with the land for the cemetery being donated by local parishioners whose land was adjacent to church grounds.
+The church was organized circa 1861 at the home of Hamilton Smith.
+Later, the church met under brush arbors and then moved to a log cabin approximately 1 mile from the current location.
+The second building was erected later on the site of the current church building on land donated by Billy Smith.
+One acre of land for the cemetery was donated by Sam Wilson whose land was adjacent to church grounds.
+Later, his son Lewis donated an additional half acre.
+In 1944, Thomas J. Adkins and Olin Krimminger donated additional land, bringing the cemetery to its current size.
 Zoar United Methodist church was the very first Methodist church in the Steele Creek area of Charlotte, NC.
 The cemetery has been in use since the mid-1800s and contains many graves that use a simple stone as a marker.

 In 2015, Zoar United Methodist church was merged with Good Shepherd United Methodist Church, which has a campus located about 5 miles to the north.
 Zoar United Methodist became Good Shepherd Church Zoar Campus and the cemetery was renamed to the Cemetery of the Good Shepherd.
 Good Shepherd Church renovated the cemetery and added a new columbarium in 2016.